flutter/udacity-course/course/03_category_route/solution_03_category_route/README.md

  - The AppBar and app body should be the same color.
 In our example, we use `Colors.green[100]`.

 ## Customizations
- - Whether to center the AppBar title
+ - Whether to center the AppBar title.
- - App's background color
+ - App's background color.
- - InkWell color for each Category
+ - InkWell color for each Category.
- - Padding size
+ - Padding size.

 ## Screenshots